Malicious Destruction of Property Defense Attorneys in Michigan

 Police and Fire Property

-Anyone who destroys or even injures police or fire property may be charged with a felony.
-There is no dollar amount necessary; any damaging of the property is a felony.
+Anyone who destroys or even injures police or fire property is guilty of a felony.
+No dollar amount is necessary; any property damage is a felony.

-Damaging a vehicle marked as a school bus or creating a danger or hazard to children riding in a bus is a 5-year felony with 5 years of a court-supervised probation.
+Damaging a vehicle marked as a school bus or creating a danger or hazard to children riding in a bus is a 5-year felony with 5 years of court-supervised probation.
 An experienced malicious destruction of property defense attorney is essential to avoid jail and conviction, when possible.

 Traffic Control Devices

-Damaging, defacing, interfering with the functioning of or removing of a traffic control device is a crime.
+Damaging, defacing, interfering with the functioning of, or removing a traffic control device is a crime.
 The penalties range from minor cases with no prior record (93-day misdemeanor) up to 1 year in jail if the defendant has one or more prior MDOP convictions on his record.

 House, Barn, Other Building

-If a person injures or destroys any such structures and causes damage of $20,000.00 or more (or 2 prior convictions), he may be charged with a 10-year felony, and face either a $15,000.00 fine or 3 times the value of the property, whichever is greater.
+If a person injures or destroys any such structures and causes damage of $20,000.00 or more (or 2 prior convictions), they may be charged with a 10-year felony and face either a $15,000.00 fine or 3 times the value of the property, whichever is greater.
 A conviction for this offense may result in a 5-year term of probation.

 If the value of the damage is between $1,000.00 and $20,000.00, and if the defendant has 1 or more prior convictions of this type of property, the penalty is up to 5 years in prison and $10,000.00 or 3 times the value of the damaged property, and 5 years of probation.